-Adult At-risk CENS Counselors are able to provide At-risk sessions and the intervention guide can provide documentation on the participant's behalf based on progress.
-Counselors verify participants consent to release information and provide documentation to other County departments such as DPSS, DCFS, and Probation with the participants' completion status.
+Adult At-risk Counselors are certified to provide At-risk sessions and intervention guide can provide documentation on the client's behalf based on the client's progress.
+They verify client's consent to release information and provide documentation to other county departments such as DPSS, DCFS, and Probation with the client's completion status.
 All releases shall adhere to all confidentiality laws, including 42 CFR Part 2 and HIPAA.